-Wilson and Greenhill (2004) suggest that employees working from home may experience increased conflict between their work and home lives because they are in effect ‘available’ to both domains at the same time.
+Employees working from home may experience increased conflict between their work and home lives because they are in effect ‘available’ to both domains at the same time.

-Messersmith (2007) said that further conflict may arise due to the removal of social connections with the workplace: the employee may feel ‘out of the loop’ with goings-on in the workplace, with associated feelings of loneliness and disengagement creeping in.
+Further conflict may arise due to the removal of social connections with the workplace: the employee may feel ‘out of the loop’ with goings-on in the workplace, with associated feelings of loneliness and disengagement creeping in.

 Despite a rise in flexible working requests between 2006 and 2011, the gender balance between them did not change.